teddav/co-match.noir/README.md

 You'll need to add an env variable for the JWT token: `JWT_SECRET`

+> [!TIP]
+> If you want to run the server but you're struggling to set it up, message me on Twitter and i'll help you

 ### Front

 Edit the [config](./web-app/next.config.ts) with the address of the API